 Learn the signs of an overdose.

-A person having a prescription opioid or heroin overdose may:
+A person having an opioid overdose may:

 - Not respond to their name